cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 - [`replaceSync`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet/replaceSync) replaces stylesheet rules defined on a constructed stylesheet with the one's defined in the method's argument.
 There is an async version of this method ([`replace`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet/replace)) that you might want to use for large replacements.
 - [`insertRule`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet/insertRule) which adds a new stylesheet rule to the constructed stylesheet.

 There is also a [`deleteRule`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet/deleteRule) method that uses a numeric index, requiring that you need to know the order of rules in the stylesheet.
 For instance, calling `deleteRule(0)` deletes the first rule in the constructed stylesheet.

 Also note in the example code that the shadow DOM has an [`adoptedStyleSheet`](https://developer.mozilla.org/en-US/docs/Web/API/Document/adoptedStyleSheets) property to associate one or more constructed stylesheets to it.

+All of the styling examples shown in previous sections have been used in the [styling.html](https://github.com/cdoremus/web-component-demos/blob/main/styling.html) file in the example app.

 ### Style Inheritance and Custom Properties